The Two RV Gypsies: Full-Time RVers

 lock 44

-Due to a sudden rainstorm, the two RV Gypsies had to return to the parking lot and their car without further exploration of the area.
+Due to a sudden very heavy rainstorm, the two RV Gypsies had to return to the parking lot and their car without further exploration of the area.

 barn

 However, the two RV Gypsies drove around awhile and came to the Four Locks area.
 Unfortunately it was really just a place to launch boats.
-However, the two RV Gypsies experienced driving their car through several small, short, one-lane bridges and tunnels, even one tunnel that was flooded, as shown below.
+However, the two RV Gypsies experienced driving their car through several small, short, one-lane bridges and tunnels.
+They even drove through one tunnel that was flooded, as shown below.

 small one-lane bridge one-lane tunnel that was flooded